-The Human Voice is one of a Kind.
+The human voice is one of a Kind.

 Like any other instrument in the world, the human voice cannot be repaired or replaced if damaged.
 You should preserve this gift in the best possible way and should follow the practices to soothe and train your voice.

-What does a vocal coach do?
+What is vocal training and what does a vocal coach do?

 People who want to improve their singing voice will seek out voice coaches to help them learn how to increase their range, match pitch, work on their stage presence, and sing more clearly and delightfully in front of an audience.